toml-lang/toml/toml.md

 bin1 = 0b11010110
 ```

+Implementations are free to support any integer size.
+It's recommended that at
-Arbitrary 64-bit signed integers (from −2^63 to 2^63−1) should be accepted and
+least 64-bit signed integers (from −2^63 to 2^63−1) are accepted and handled
-handled losslessly.
-If an integer cannot be represented losslessly, an error
+losslessly.
+If an integer cannot be represented losslessly, an error must be
-must be thrown.
+thrown.

 ## Float

-Floats should be implemented as IEEE 754 binary64 values.

 A float consists of an integer part (which follows the same rules as decimal
 integer values) followed by a fractional part and/or an exponent part.
 If both a